API Access

 - Expiration Date - When it will expire (if set)

-- Partial Token - Only the last 8 characters for identification
+- Partial Token - First 8 characters of the token hash for identification

 - Actions - Delete button for each token

 The full token value is never displayed again after creation.
-Only the last 8 characters are shown for identification.
+Only the first 8 characters of the token hash are shown for identification (e.g., a1b2c3d4...).
+This is a hash of your token, not the actual token text, for security purposes.

 Deleting Tokens